emptysetsquad/dollar-docs/pages/index.en-US.md

 ## Overview

-Empty Set protocol is a community owned 'de-central bank' that issues decentralised stablecoins.
-The protocol can mint & redeem stablecoins from its reserve of assets and is governed by a seignorage token can accrue value. (?)
+Empty Set protocol is a community owned 'de-central bank' that issues a decentralised stablecoin.
+The protocol mints & redeems it's stablecoin from its reserve of assets and is governed by a separate governance token.

 ## Features

 Using a variety of mechanism Empty Set is able to achieve a number of unique properties:

 - **Decentralised** - Only upgradable via on-chain governance
 - **Community Owned** - Protocols that integrate **DSU** are able to participate in governance
 - **Composable** - Both **DSU** & **ESS** are fully ERC-20 compliant and composable into other platforms.